Barwheys was once a traditional Ayrshire farm, and is ideal for parties of multi-generational families and friends.

 The Granary is set up as a games barn, and has a large open space on the ground floor.
 There’s table tennis and table football, as well as a wood-burning stove for jolliness.
 There’s a Club Room on the galleried floor above, with enough space to drape large exhausted teenagers.

 Outside, there’s a lawn for playing games, and around 200 acres of private farmland.
+There are two electric car charging points too (and free to use).

 Edmund’s Choice of Extraordinary Feature